 Apart from a short experience in Judo and Karate, he practiced Wing Chun (Chinese martial art) with Sifu Nino Bernardo, an internationally renowned Master, disciple and representative of the great Master Wong Shun Leung, as well as Iai for a longer period.
 He started practicing Yoga in 2015 and, together with the resumption of his personal Wing Chun training, this gave him a new opening in his practice.
-This evolution gradually gave birth to Wanomichi whose name was only officially used in 2018.

 Since 1975 Daniel Toutain has held a degree in Judo, Karate, Aikido and Combat Methods (majoring in Aikido) from the French Ministry of Youth and Sports.
 He once held the position of Regional Technical Delegate within the UNA (Union Nationale Aikido) and National Technical Manager within the FFLAB (Fédération Française Libre d’Aikido et de Budo), led by Tamura Sensei, at the beginning of the 1980s.